serilog-contrib/serilog-sinks-grafana-loki/README.md

 - Label exclusion

 ## Comparison
-Features comparison table could be found in the wiki
+Features comparison table could be found [here](https://github.com/mishamyte/serilog-sinks-grafana-loki/wiki/Comparison-with-another-Loki-sinks)

 ## Quickstart
 The Serilog.Sinks.Grafana.Loki NuGet [package can be found here]().
 Alternatively you can install it via one of the following commands below: